mmm111mmm/inacityinthefuture/bornforthe7th.md

 Sometimes we say "tell Java to do x, y or z".
 For example "Tell Java to print some text".

+## What is Java used for?

+All kinds of things:

+* Games such as Minecraft
+* Mobile phone apps such as Android apps
+* Banking software

+## Why should I learn Java and not another language?

+You should learn many languages.
+You must start with one, and learn that well.

+Once you learn one major computer language well, such as Java, others will be easy.

 ## What is a Java program?

 A computer program is like Microsoft Word, Apple Mail, Tetris, Minecraft.